TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 # Nuking Discord Server Bot/Nuke Bot
-All videos are currently down.
-Join our discord with the link below to see how to setup the bot.

 C-REAL is currently the **FASTEST** and **FREE** open source nuke bot out here.
 All commands will be focused on nuking-related.

 Join our discord if you need help, see plans for the future updates, suggestions, or beta testing a newer version of the bot: [https://discord.gg/REMwN7s68S](https://discord.gg/REMwN7s68S)